-This is a word denoting the time in which the New Covenant is operative - "this present time" (Rom 8:18).
-From the standpoint of appropriation, it speaks of the time of access and availability.
+This is a word denoting the time in which the New Covenant is operative -"this present time" (Rom 8:18).
+From the the time of access and availability.
 From the standpoint of response, this is the time to take heed to what is being said.
 From the standpoint of alertness, this is the time to be awake, alert, vigilant, and keenly aware of what is going on!